 The Shocking Truth About Neutral Wires

 Why am I getting 120 volts from a neutral wire?
-Why There May be Voltage on a Neutral Wire: Some of the worst shocks I have ever received while working on live circuits was from neutral wires, here is why and How You Can Prevent Electrical Shock from a Neutral Wire.
+Why There May be Voltage on a Neutral Wire.
+Some of the worst shocks I have ever received while working on live circuits was from neutral wires, here is why and How You Can Prevent Electrical Shock from a Neutral Wire.

 Electrical Question: Why am I getting 120 volts from a neutral wire?